Hecate-SBST/Hecate/README.md

 **Note**: Hecate relies on S-Taliro for its search algorithms.
 Make sure to read the Installation instructions and download S-Taliro.

+## Requirements
+Hecate requires to have Matlab installed together with some add-ons.
+In particular:

+* Matlab version r2022b or newer (older versions of Matlab have not been tested, but may still work).
+* Simulink
+* Signal Processing Toolbox
+* Simulink Test Toolbox

 ## How to install
 To run this tool, it is necessary to download S-Taliro from the following link: https://app.assembla.com/spaces/s-taliro_public/subversion/source/HEAD/trunk